 The main questions you ask should help you understand:

-- If your community will want to get involved in fundraising
+- If your community wants to get involved in fundraising

-- What role your church plays for local people and how that might change as a result of the project
+- What role does your church play for local people, and how might that change as a result of the project?